 oh gosh no, its perfect, finally can go back to glancing and reading the docs faster

 Awesome!
 I just made this change and it rocks.
-Itâs a small quality of life improvement but it matters!
+It’s a small quality of life improvement but it matters!

-The one-man show mentality, is a reality.
-Whether or not it should, would, could or whatever, be something different, its irrelevant.
-There are lots of contributors, but in the end, 1 man decides.
-1 ring to rule them allâŠI for one, have a lot of respect for what Fred has built, accomplished, and the amount of work he probably has to put into to keep it moving.
+I for one, have a lot of respect for what Fred has built, accomplished, and the amount of work he probably has to put into to keep it moving.
 I could not possibly imagine that work load.
-My measily number of repos, all combined, do not even remotely compare to the amount of crap he has to sort through, evaluate, investigate, read, test, etcâŠI literally could not imagine, and if you think you could, you are full of yourself.
+My measily number of repos, all combined, do not even remotely compare to the amount of crap he has to sort through, evaluate, investigate, read, test, etc

-But, the 1 thing I can assure anyone here, without a doubt, and with absolute certainity, whether you agree with my above statement or not, isâŠyour words will fall on deaf ears, if you do not show that man respect.
+But, the 1 thing I can assure anyone here, without a doubt, and with absolute certainity, whether you agree with my above statement or not, is

 Yeah, see my baby metaphor above.